 You can prepare the dough overnight (see FAQ) and make the pastry cream up to 3 days in advance.

 Store unfilled donuts in an airtight container with paper towels or in a paper bag.
-Filled donuts must be refrigerated in an airtight container, and eaten as soon as possible - because who can wait?
+Filled donuts must be kept in the fridge because of the cream filling.

 FAQ

 Bavarian cream (or crème Bavaroise) is actually a set dessert made from crème anglaise (custard sauce), whipped cream, and gelatin.
-However, the delicious, creamy filling typically found in Bavarian cream donuts is made from pastry cream and whipped cream, folded together.
+However, the delicious, creamy filling inside Bavarian cream donuts is made from pastry cream and whipped cream, folded together to make

 Bavarian cream donuts are rolled in sugar and filled with a mixture of pastry cream and whipped cream.
 Boston cream donuts are not coated in sugar, are filled with straight pastry cream, and are topped with a chocolate glaze.